 HAND MADE PRODUCTS FOR YOUR HOME

 The Metropolitan Sanctuary for Children with Disability was opened in 2007 through the vision of Terry Fairfowl.
 It is managed by Whitewell Metropolitan Tabernacle Church in Belfast Northern Ireland.
-It is also supported through the work of UK Registered Chairty, Befrienders for Disability NIC100726, Metropolitan Smile Dispatch in Kenya, and other well wishers.
+It is also supported through the work of UK Registered Chairty, Befrienders for Disability NIC100726, local fundraising events in Kenya, and other well wishers.